ardhika23/inventory_list/README.md

 3. Version Control: Virtual environments make it easier to work with and test different Python versions.
 4. Clean Environment: When starting a new project, you can create a new virtual environment to ensure you're working in a clean environment with only the necessary dependencies installed.

-Yes, you can create a Django web app without a virtual environment.
+Yes, we can create a Django web app without a virtual environment.
 However, there are some downsides to this:
-1. Potential Dependency Conflicts: Without using a virtual environment, you risk running into issues where Django or one of its dependencies conflicts with another library or application on your system.
+1. Potential Dependency Conflicts: Without using a virtual environment, it will risk running into issues where Django or one of its dependencies conflicts with another library or application on our system.
-2. System Pollution: Installing everything globally can clutter your system's Python environment with unnecessary packages.
+2. System Pollution: Installing everything globally can clutter the system's Python environment with unnecessary packages.
-3. Versioning Issues: If you're working on two Django projects where one uses Django 2.x and the other uses Django 3.x, you'll face issues if you don't use separate virtual environments.
+3. Versioning Issues: If we're working on two Django projects where one uses Django 2.x and the other uses Django 3.x, you'll face issues if you don't use separate virtual environments.
-4. Deployment Challenges: It becomes more challenging to ensure that your production environment matches your development environment in terms of dependencies and versions, which can lead to unexpected behaviours and bugs.
+4. Deployment Challenges: It becomes more challenging to ensure that our production environment matches your development environment in terms of dependencies and versions, which can lead to unexpected behaviours and bugs.

 Using virtual environments is a best practice in Python development, especially with web frameworks like Django, because of the challenges and risks mentioned above.
 While it's not strictly required, it's highly recommended.